mrdandelion6/Learn-to-Code/topics/using-vim/vim.md

 ### % (matching parenthesis)
 - jump to matching bracket or parenthesis

+## basic text editing
+- i: enter insert mode
+- a: enter insert mode to the right of cursor
+- v: enter visual mode
+- r: enter replace mode
+- ctrl+v: enter visual block mode (select columns)
+- u: undo last change
+- ctrl + r: redo
+- x: delete character
+- s: delete character and enter insert mode
+- gd: go to definition (implementation)
+- gD: go to declaration (prototype)
+- p: paste yanked text below cursor
+- P: paste yank text at cursor
+- O: insert blank link at cursor and enter insert mode
+- o: insert blank link below cursor, move cursor down, and enter insert mode

+## operators
+operators like `d`, `y`, `c`, `gc`, and so on follow vims composable command structure. we will go over composable commands in more depth later on, but for now understand of these keybinds as needing more subsequent strokes to choose the body of text. for example, `dd` deletes the entire line.

+- d: delete text and yanks
+    - diw: delete word under cursor and yank
+    - dip: delete inner paragraph. note that di} doesn't work for this
+    - dd: delete line and yanks
+    - D: delete from cursor to end of line
+    - "_d: delete line without yank
+- c: delete and enter insert mode
+    - ciw: delete word under cursor and enter insert mode
+    - cip: change inner paragraph
+    - cc: delete line and enter insert mode at proper indent level
+    - C: delete from cursor to end of line and enter insert mode

+for the following operators, we will omit repetitive things like the `ip` suffix etc.

+- y: yank text
+    - Y: yank from cursor to end of line
+- gc: comment text
+    - gcc: comment line
+- >: indent line right
+    - >>: indent line out
+- <: indent line left
+    - <<: indent line in
+- =: auto indent
+    - ==: auto indent line

+## insert mode
+here are some keymaps while in vim's insert or replace mode. note that there aren't many.

+- ctrl + n: next autocomplete suggestion
+- ctrl + p: previous autocomplete suggestion
+- ctrl + y: accept current autocomplete suggestion

 ## running multiple editors
 ### creating and navigating panes